 Parent PLUS loans are government loans parents can take out to pay for all or some of their child’s college education.
 About 3.6 million parents have this type of loan at last count, according to the most recent data from the Trellis Company.

 You can borrow up to your child’s cost to attend school, minus any other financial aid they receive.
 With that being said, it’s important to note that loan costs are a bit higher than those of federal loans designed for students.
-Not only do parents pay an upfront loan fee of 4.228 percent, which is deducted from the loan disbursement, but they are also charged an interest rate of 5.3 percent for the 2020-21 school year.
+Not only do parents pay an upfront loan fee of 4.228 percent, which is deducted from the loan disbursement, but they are also charged an interest rate of 6.28 percent for the 2021-22 school year and 7.54 percent for the 2022-23.

 How do federal parent PLUS loans work?